 Here are some of the essential steps:

-1. Analyse your current workflow.
-Consider how many people on your team touch a campaign from start to finish.
-For instance, a typical campaign might require two sales employees to work five hours; one trafficker to dedicate two hours; and an invoicing team member to spend one hour on it.
+1. Analyze your current workflow.
+Consider how many people on your staff touch a campaign from start to finish.
+For instance, a typical campaign might require two sales employees to work five hours; one trafficker to dedicate two hours; and a billing person to spend one hour on it.
 Using programmatic transactions can reduce the time spent on these tasks by 30% to 60%.
 What impact would that have on your bottom line?
 Where could you redeploy these resources?

-3. Analyse the cost considerations.
+3. Analyze the cost considerations.
 Calculate how much you’re paying your platform provider for these types of deals.
 Do the other benefits offset the revenue share?
 At what point does the scale tip?